drinkjava2/jSqlBox/README_ENG.md

 </p>

 # Intro
-jSqlBox is a Java persistence tool
+jSqlBox is a DAO tool based on Apache-commons-DbUtils core.

 # Advantages
 - **Excellent architecture**: Modular architecture, each module can be separated from jSqlBox alone.